What's the problem?

 represents the sum \( \color{#a585ff}A_{\color{#ff7a7a}3} \)

-The length of this curve represents the average distance for those 3 points.
+Its length is the average distance for those 3 points.

 Continue